EleutherAI/mp_nerf/report_files/README.md

 ## Conclusion

-* We have proposed a new parallel scheme for the implementation of the Natural Extension of Reference Frame when applied to polymers and showcased the improvement over previous works when applied to proteins.
+In this work have proposed a new massively parallel scheme for the implementation of the Natural Extension of Reference Frame when applied to polymers and showcased the improvement over previous works when applied to proteins.

+The design principles put in practice allow for a frictionless adaptability and usage accross the community for different kinds of polymers such as proteins, nucleic acids, glycosaminoglycans or synthetic materials.

-* We hope this accelerated implementation can reduce the times for computational simulations, accelerate ML models' training and open the window to new advances in polymer structural science.
+We hope this accelerated implementation can reduce the times for computational simulations, accelerate the training of machine learning models, and open the window to new advances in polymer structural science.